eddyp/no-numpad-ms-natural-4000/README.md

 ## Motivation

-I have been working on computers since an early age, but given ergonomics little to no consideration until in early 2000-teens I developed severe wrist and back palm pain from mouse and keyboard use, culminating with a forced vacation to give my hand time to heal, and using the mouse with my left hand, when had to.
+I have been working on computers since an early age, but given ergonomics little to no consideration until in early 2000-teens, when I developed severe wrist and back palm pain from mouse and keyboard use, culminating with a forced vacation to give my hand time to heal, and using the mouse with my left hand, when I really had to, or pain in my right hand was too much.

 I started exploring vertical or ergonomic mice and keyboards, but soon realised my posture was off-tilt due to the far right placement of the mouse, next to the numpad part of the typical keyboards.